XX by Angela Chadwick: Book Review

 But how close are we to female only reproduction?

 In China this year, healthy mice with two mothers were born for the first time.
 They produced 29 live mice from 210 embryos.
 The mice were normal, lived to adulthood and had babies of their own.
-These findings – for the first time – show that the biological barriers to same-sex reproduction can, technically, be overcome.
+These findings about fertility in China – for the first time – show that the biological barriers to same-sex reproduction can, technically, be overcome.

 This year also marked another breakthrough – a same sex couple made medical history by carrying the same baby.
 They used a technique called INVOcell where the creation of the embryo took part in one woman’s uterus.
 Then after five days it was transferred into her partners womb who carried the baby to term.